 Regular Dental Checkups

-Ongoing professional care supports both oral health and appearance during orthodontic treatment.
+Regular professional care supports both oral health and appearance during orthodontic treatment.
 Routine visits help address changes before they become more noticeable.
 The following points highlight why these appointments are valuable:

 - Early identification of colour changes or plaque buildup: